9 Castlelyon Green, Newcastle, Co. Dublin, Newcastle, Co. Dublin, D22 FH27

 Price Distribution Analysis

-Asking price sits marginally above the size-adjusted median.
+Asking price aligns with the median of comparable sales.
 Median anchored to size-similar transactions.

 This chart shows where the asking price sits versus recent verified closed sales.
 It does not show your bid strategy.Same baseline as Market Position — size-adjusted.